(Effective May 23, 2017)

 6.5.1 President: The President shall be the principal executive officer of the Corporation and shall in general supervise and control all of the business and affairs of the Corporation.
 He or she shall preside at all meetings of the members and the Board of Directors unless he or she cannot attend.
 He or she may sign, with the Secretary or any other proper officer of the Corporation authorized by the Board of Directors, any deeds, mortgages, bonds, contracts, or other instruments which the Board of Directors has authorized to be executed, except in cases where the signing and execution shall be expressly delegated by the Board of Directors or by these Bylaws or by statute to some other officer of agent of the Corporation; and in general he or she shall perform all duties incident to the office of President and such other duties as may be prescribed by the Board of Directors.

-6.5.2 Vice President: The Vice President is responsible for leading the evaluation of the Corporation's progress in meeting strategic objectives and proposing recommended actions.
-The Vice President shall perform such other duties as may be assigned to him or her by the President or by the Board.
-In the absence of the President or in the event of his or her inability of refusal to act, the Vice President shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.
+6.5.2 President-Elect: The President-Elect is responsible for leading the evaluation of the Corporation's progress in meeting strategic objectives and proposing recommended actions.
+The President-Elect shall perform such other duties as may be assigned to him or her by the President or by the Board.
+In the absence of the President or in the event of his or her inability of refusal to act, the President-Elect shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.

 6.5.3 Treasurer: Provides oversight and reporting of the Corporation's financial status.
 The Treasurer shall have charge and custody of and be responsible for all funds and securities of the Corporation; receive and give receipts for moneys due and payable to the Corporation from any source; and deposit all such moneys in the name of the Corporation in such banks, trust companies or other depositaries as shall be selected in accordance with these Bylaws; and in general perform all the duties incident to the office of Treasurer and such other duties as may be assigned to them by the President or by the Board of Directors.
 If required by the Board of Directors, the Treasurer shall give a bond for the faithful discharge of his or her duties in such sum and with such surety as the Board of Directors shall determine.

-6.5.4 Secretary: Shall keep the minutes of the meetings of the members and of the Board of Directors; see that all notices are given in accordance with the provisions of these Bylaws or as required by law; be custodian of the corporate records and of the seal of the Corporation; see that the seal of the Corporation is affixed to all documents when necessary or desirable, the execution of which on behalf of the Corporation under its seal is authorized in accordance with the provisions of these Bylaws; and in general perform all duties incident to the office of Secretary, and such other duties as may be assigned by the President or by the Board of Directors.
+6.5.4 Secretary: Shall keep the minutes of the meetings of the members and of the Board of Directors; see that all notices are given in accordance with the provisions of these Bylaws or as required by law; and in general perform all duties incident to the office of Secretary, and such other duties as may be assigned by the President or by the Board of Directors.

-6.5.6 Directors: All Directors shall assist the officers, represent the organization, and perform others duties assigned by the President or the Board of Directors.
+6.5.5 Directors: All Directors shall assist the officers, represent the organization, and perform other duties assigned by the President or the Board of Directors.

-Section 6.6 Composition of the management committee: Shall be composed of the President, Vice President, Secretary and Treasurer.
+Section 6.6 Composition of the Management Committee: Shall be composed of the President, President-Elect, Secretary, and Treasurer.
 The management committee shall keep regular minutes of its proceedings and report the same to the Board of Directors at each regular meeting of the Board.
+The purpose of the management committee is to focus on the business requirements of Corporation.
+The strategic management committee will meet on an as-needed basis.

 Section 6.7 Compensation: Directors as such shall not receive any stated salaries for their services, but by resolution of the Board members a nominal fixed sum and expenses of attendance, if any, may be allowed for attendance at each regular or special meeting of the Board.